wazo-platform/wazo-dird-client/README.md

 ## How to implement a new command

-Someone trying to implement a new command to the client would have to implement a new class sub-classing the BaseHTTPCommand.
+Someone trying to implement a new command to the client would have to implement a new class, sub-classing the BaseHTTPCommand (available in xivo-lib-rest-client).
 The new class must be in the setup.py in the entry points under dird_client.commands.
 The name of the entry point is used as the handle on the client.
-For example, if you new entry point entry looks like this:
+For example, if your new entry point entry looks like this:

 ```python
 entry_points={